sammito1/fuel/docs/assignment-4.md

 ### *4. List who did what within the group.*

 * Travis:
-* Khang: Completed views and unit tests for Fuel Quote Module
+* Khang: Completed views and unit tests for the Fuel Quote Module
 * Sammy: